Skip advert

 Advertisement - Article continues below

 The electric motor’s output in the Junior Veloce is pretty substantial, too, producing 276bhp and 345Nm of torque for a 0-62mph time of 5.9 seconds.
-It feels accessible, though, and the augmented engine sound really helps to enhance the experience; Alfa has done a great job here, making it not too intrusive and familiar enough to keep you engaged.
+Floor the throttle in Dynamic mode, and there is some torque steer, but not so much that you have to wrestle with the wheel; the power still feels accessible, while the augmented engine sound enhances the experience.
+Alfa has done a great job here, making it not too intrusive yet familiar enough to keep you engaged.

 Advertisement - Article continues below